 A Briefing for Faith Communities on COP26

-In this handy briefing paper you can find out more about COP26, why it’s important, who is involved and how you can get involved.
+In this handy briefing paper below you can find out more about COP26, why it’s important, who is involved and how you can get involved through activities and campaigns.

 Scottish Religious Leaders Statement of Commitment

 The Scottish Religious Leaders Forum issued a statement of commitment to protecting the dignity of human life and creation on the occasion of COP26 in Glasgow, this statement is available in Word format below.
 You can also listen to the Rt.
 Rev. Dr. Martin Fair and Ravinder Kaur Nijjar read aloud the statement on our YouTube channel.